ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Parties

-Parties work differently for scenes.
-Currently, creators can not transfer all party members to another scene.
-Creators can transfer each party member individually to a scene, but it is not guaranteed all party members will be in the same scene instance.
+If players are in a party, and the party leader has the option **Play with Party** enabled, then when using `TransferToScene`, all party members will be transferred if the number of players in the party does not exceeded the maximum players allowed for the scene.

 ## Migrating from Child Games to Scenes